-Details: Pump It Up is a franchise that operates in five spots around the Metro.
+Details: This is the only remaining location in the Twin Cities of this national franchise.
 This indoor play area exclusively features giant inflatables — slides, obstacles, jumpers, and more.
 Pump It Up is well-known for its private birthday parties but also holds a number of open jump times mid-week.

 Rainbow Play Systems | Bloomington

-Admission: Rates are $7 per child weekdays and $9 when school is not in session.
+Admission: Rates are $8 per child weekdays and $10 when school is not in session

 Details: Pay to Play includes a 2-hour block of playtime on the showroom equipment.
 Expect the usual suspects – slides, swings, ropes and lookout towers – all on clean, forgiving turf.

 Details: Thank you to reader, Jessie, for this suggestion.
 We don’t blame her for being eagar to share this adventure hub: trampolines, laser tag, mini golf, bowling, ropes course, zip line, ninja obstacles – wow!
 We recommend saving this indoor park for a splurge day.
 For younger ones seeking an indoor play area, the Tubes Playground fills that bill.
 There is also a Coon Rapids location in the Twin Cities metro area.

 Address: 14509 Minnetonka Drive, Minnetonka, MN 55345